Cybill Shepherd: Political activism

-Throughout her career, Shepherd has been an outspoken activist for issues such as gay rights and abortion rights.
+Throughout her career, Shepherd has been an activist for issues such as gay rights and abortion rights.
 In 2009, she was honored by the Human Rights Campaign in Atlanta with one of two National Ally for Equality awards.
 She has been an advocate for same-sex marriage.

 She was present at the opening of the National Civil Rights Museum in her hometown of Memphis, to which she lent financial support.